Ronnie-personal/identity-for-all/B2C/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `SPA\src\app\auth-config.ts` file.
-1. Find the key `clientId` and replace the existing value with the application ID (clientId) of `msal-angular-spa` app copied from the Azure portal.
+1. Find the key `Configuration.auth.clientId` and replace the existing value with the application ID (clientId) of `msal-angular-spa` app copied from the Azure portal.
+1. Find the key `Configuration.auth.redirectUri` and replace the existing value with your SPA home page URL, for example `http://localhost:4200`.
 1. Find the key `protectedResources.MyStorageApi.scopes` and replace the existing value with the scope of the web API that you have just exposed during the web API registration steps, for example `[https://{tenantName}.onmicrosoft.com/{service_clientId}/read, https://{tenantName}.onmicrosoft.com/{service_clientId}/write]`
 1. Find the key `protectedResources.MyProfileApi.scopes` and replace the existing value with the scope of the web API that you have just exposed during the web API registration steps, for example `[https://{tenantName}.onmicrosoft.com/{service_clientId}/profile.read, https://{tenantName}.onmicrosoft.com/{service_clientId}/profile.delete]`

 To setup your B2C user-flows, do the following:

-1. Find the key `names` and populate it with your policy names e.g. `signUpSignIn`.
+1. Find the key `b2cPolicies.names.signUpSignIn` and populate it with your policy names e.g. `B2C_1_signupsignin`.
-1. Find the key `authorities` and populate it with your policy authority strings e.g. `https://<your-tenant-name>.b2clogin.com/<your-tenant-name>.onmicrosoft.com/b2c_1_signupsignin`.
+1. Find the key `b2cPolicies.names.editProfile` and populate it with your policy names e.g. `B2C_1_editprofile`.
-1. Find the key `names` and populate it with your policy names e.g. `editProfile`.
+1. Find the key `authorities.signUpSignIn.authority` and populate it with your policy authority strings e.g. `https://<your-tenant-name>.b2clogin.com/<your-tenant-name>.onmicrosoft.com/b2c_1_signupsignin`.
-1. Find the key `authorities` and populate it with your policy authority strings e.g. `https://<your-tenant-name>.b2clogin.com/<your-tenant-name>.onmicrosoft.com/b2c_1_editprofile`.
+1. Find the key `authorities.editProfile.authority` and populate it with your policy authority strings e.g. `https://<your-tenant-name>.b2clogin.com/<your-tenant-name>.onmicrosoft.com/b2c_1_editprofile`.
 1. Find the key `authorityDomain` and populate it with the domain portion of your authority string e.g. `<your-tenant-name>.b2clogin.com`.

-#### Registrati
+## Captcha integration and custom page layout

+1. Create Azure storage account to host custom page.
+1. Deploy Azure function app to integrate with Azure AD B2C API connector, when run from local, add settings to local.settings.json, when run from Azure function app, use funcation app app settings.
+    - Find the key `BASIC_AUTH_USERNAME` and populate it with your arbitrary username e.g. `b2capiconnector`.
+    - Find the key `BASIC_AUTH_PASSWORD` and populate it with your arbitrary password.
+    - Find the key `CAPTCHA_SECRET_KEY` and populate it with your reCAPTCHA secret key, you get the key when create API key pair from Google reCAPTCHA v2.
+    - Find the key `B2C_EXTENSIONS_APP_ID` and populate it with application id(client Id) of `b2c-extensions-app`, ensure to remove all the hyphons.
+1. Add cutom attribute `CaptchaUserResponseToken` in Azure B2C.
+1. New API connector from Azure AD B2C with basic auth, userid is the value from `BASIC_AUTH_USERNAME`, passowrd is the value from `BASIC_AUTH_PASSWORD`.
+1. From Azure AD B2C `User flows` blade
+    - Select your signupsignin flow
+    - In Overview page, select `Page layouts`
+    - Update `Custom page URI` for both Local account sign up page and Socail account sign up page with your custom page URL e.g `https://<storage acct>.blob.core.windows.net/<container>/selfAsserted.html`

+  For more information see: [deployment](https://github.com/Azure-Samples/active-directory-b2c-node-sign-up-user-flow-captcha).

 ## Running the sample

 Using a command line interface such as VS Code integrated terminal, locate the application directory.
 Then: